JetBrains/guide/site/python/tips/back-and-forth/index.md

 topics:
   - navigation
 author: pwe
-subtitle: "Easily navigate back to where you were, or where you went."
+subtitle: Easily navigate back to where you were, or where you went.
 seealso:
   - title: Navigate to Navigated Items
     href: "https://www.jetbrains.com/help/pycharm/navigating-to-navigated-items.html"